OguzOlgunDev/HoverableNavMenuReact/README.md

-### It is a hoverable navbar menu including with sidebar for responsiv design
+### It is a hoverable navbar menu including with sidebar for responsive design

 ### I used useRef, useState, context api for accesing the global veriables for sidebar and navbar links.

 ### components are :